 I’ve also been known to stash a bazillion of my Letter of the Week finds on my Preschool A-Z board on Pinterest.
 If you teach preschoolers, you should drop by and take a look.
 I’m constantly adding to it and my other boards as I prepare for our homeschool each week.

 Not feeling confident about preschool at home?
-You are more than capable of teaching your child and laying the foundation needed for a lifetime of learning.
+Don’t miss my Ultimate Guide to Homeschooling Preschool, but be encouraged because you are more than capable of teaching your child and laying the foundation needed for a lifetime of learning.
 It doesn’t take much to spur them along.
 Even something as simple as this Letter of the Week focus can make a big difference for your preschooler.